Reyns History, Family Crest & Coats of Arms

 Early History of the Reyns family

-Another 200 words (14 lines of text) covering the years 1150 and 1280 are included under the topic Early Reyns History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Reyns research.
+Another 84 words (6 lines of text) covering the years 1150, 1280 and 1530 are included under the topic Early Reyns History in all our PDF Extended History products and printed products wherever possible.

 Reyns Spelling Variations